FAQs on Flexible working

 I had previously experimented with trying to work full-time hours in 4 days (by working late four days a week) but I quickly found this put a lot of pressure on these long days and so it worked better for me to take a full day off, during which time my colleagues knew that I was usually not contactable.

 Both management and my colleagues have been very supportive of my decisions, which I greatly appreciate.
 Flexible working is a very large bonus to working in this environment."

-Dr Hannah Prior, Strategic Partnerships Manager at the Institute of Environmental Analytics (previously Head of Business Development within SMCPS)
+Former employee, Dr Hannah Prior, Strategic Partnerships Manager at the Institute of Environmental Analytics (previously Head of Business Development within SMCPS)

 "I was Head of Business Development for the School of Mathematical and Physical ciences (as it was at that time), a professional management role.
 I am also the mother of two young boys and I have been working flexibly since my eldest went to school nearly 4 years ago.

 When my kids started at school it became clear that I wanted to able to pick them up every day and attend school events such as Christmas plays and Sports Days.
 This meant that working long hours in an office full time was a non-starter.

 Working for the School of Mathematical and Physical Sciences enabled me to spend time with my kids whilst continuing to work in a challenging and rewarding senior role.
 I have worked a mixture of 60% to 100% depending on the requirements of the job, but mostly worked the equivalent of 4 days a week split between the office and home.
 I have even been able to undertake a valuable secondment in the space sector allowing me to continue to develop my skill set and network.